 Last week I started a short series on specific proven techniques you can use to improve the quality of your decision-making in your role as a leader.
 Last week’s technique was to develop at least three or more realistic alternatives for the situation you are facing.
 Today’s tip is one that I actually referred to in passing in the last blog post; specifically to brainstorm with a team of at least two, but no more than six stakeholders.

-Well, so far I’ve given you two ideas and I plan to share two more in upcoming blog posts.
-But what do you think?
+If you want more specific strategies on better decision-making, then just skim the posts in the Problem Solving Tools blog category, or do a keyword search for “decision-making”.
+But I’d like to know what you think about this post?
 What have your experiences shown – is two to six the magic range, or does it cause more trouble than it benefits?
 Please share your thoughts below.